-Confidence knowing the consent status for all contacts in its database ecosystem is accurate and actionable: That’s what America’s Test Kitchen has been able to realize with our pure-play customer data platform at the center of its lifecycle marketing program.
+Confidence knowing the consent status for all contacts in its database is accurate and actionable: That is what America’s Test Kitchen has been able to realize with our pure-play customer data platform at the center of its lifecycle marketing program.

-For instance, if Desmarais and Co. need to adjust specific personalized marketing activities (e.g., revamping email messaging sent to certain segments to better align with their interests and latest behavior), they can do so quickly and efficiently — largely due to the fact they can access and activate all their data in our CDP’s single user interface.
+For instance, if Desmarais and Co. need to adjust specific personalized marketing activities (e.g., revamping email messaging sent to certain segments to better align with their interests and latest behavior), they can do so quickly and efficiently.

-What’s more, if an individual no longer meets the criteria for a given segment — particularly if they’ve opted out of marketing communications — the America’s Test Kitchen team can rest easy, knowing they won’t inadvertently market to that person or violate any data privacy regulations (and, in turn, face weighty penalties for non-compliance).
+What’s more, if an individual no longer meets the criteria for a given segment (e.g., opted out of marketing communications) the company can rest easy, knowing it won’t inadvertently market to that person or violate any data privacy regulations.

 Prioritizing lifecycle orchestration your path to personalized marketing success

-Customer lifecycle orchestration is the next logical evolution of personalized marketing (well, more specifically, individualized, one-to-one marketing) for a few simple reasons:
+Customer lifecycle orchestration is the next logical evolution of personalized marketing (more specifically, individualized, one-to-one marketing) for a few simple reasons:

-- It enables marketers to be customer-centric, not campaign-centric — a notable distinction, given the latter relies on legacy tools built for static, outbound campaigns.
+- It enables marketers (and other growth-focused teams) to be customer-centric, not campaign-centric — a notable distinction, given the latter relies on legacy tools built for static, outbound campaigns.

 - It ensures all marketing interactions employed to capture individuals’ attention are relevant and timely because they’re based on resolved identities and unified profiles.

-- It allows everyday marketers to track and respond to micro touchpoints in real time and across channels — a must to deliver a first-class customer experience.
+- It allows everyday marketers, CX professionals, and other growth-focused professionals to track and respond to micro touchpoints in real time and across channels — a must to deliver a first-class customer experience.

-Consumers have always controlled when and where they interact with brands.
+Consumers have always controlled when and where they interact with companies.

 However, marketers now have the ability to not only discern where each individual is in their respective customer journey, but also deliver distinct value to them along the way.